2 - 3 Hours

 Then, stop by the very spot where people have seen the long-dead specter of John Reynolds, a soldier whose love for the woman he never had the chance to marry could not be ended not even by death.

-After that, we’ll hear about the shocking collision between the living and the dead worlds, which took place during a routine reenactment of the battle.
+After that, we’ll hear about the shocking collision between the living and the dead worlds, which occurred during a routine battle reenactment.
 On the same day as the infamous Pickett’s Charge, reenactors found themselves momentarily engulfed by cold darkness–which none of them could explain.

 Next, swing by the Eisenhower Farm, where doors slam and footsteps echo through the home even though no one lives there any longer.